Ship of Fools (short story): Reception

 The short story was criticized by the Baltimore Sun for its "colorful ethnic language" and justification of revolutionary violence.
 Tom LaPietra has said the parable is about Kaczynski's belief that "People who are leftist shouldn't waste their time with what he calls reform, such as equal wages and equal treatment for women...The main issue is we have to stop the industrial machine before it takes away all of our humanity."

 Kaczynski responded to accusations of homophobia by stating, "I mildly dislike homosexuality" but that "My contempt (as expressed, e.g., in "Ship of Fools") is not for gay people, women, ethnic minorities, or sweatshop workers, but for activists who think that the special problems of these groups are more important than the disaster with which the technoindustrial system threatens the world."

 Legacy

 In 2006 the Norwegian artist Gardar Eide Einarsson staged a play based on Ship of Fools at the Palais de Tokyo in Paris.

+The French anti-tech movement known as "Anti-Tech Resistance" takes inspiration from Kaczynski, having "Ship of Fools" available to read on their website both in its original version in English and in a French translation titled "La nef des fous".